Milford Animal Hospital was established in 1986 by R. A. Dubensky,

 listening to the "oldies".

 Karen joined us after working 15 years for a veterinary practice in New Jersey.
 Her vast experience and abilities, along with her good sense of humor, fit in nicely.
-She, her husband, and son are happy living in Milford.
+Karen and her family are happy living in Milford.

 Sharon took a break from working in animal hospitals to raise her two daughters.
 She was anxious to return and spend more time with animals.
 We are fortunate to have her as part of the team.
 She lives in Milford with her husband and children.